SELab-2/OSOC-3/files/module_overview_frontend.md

 ## views

-Here are all the views we have in the frontend
+Here are all the views we have in the frontend.